bburns/Arda/README.md

 ## Todo

+- Merge with existing shapefile project
+- Update/organize placenames - current shapefile includes mountains/regions but as points - split different types out into separate shapefiles? incl name and fontsizeKm
 - Add river sizes in meters and render widths accordingly
-- Update/organize placenames - current shapefile includes mountains/regions but as points - split different types out into separate shapefiles? incl name and fontsizeKm
 - Make map views for the Hobbit (overview, The Shire, Eriador, Misty Mountains, Mirkwood)
 - Make map views for The Lord of the Rings corresponding to travels
-- Merge with existing shapefile project
 - Explain QGIS and pull requests for shapefile data in readme
-- Post to Outerra forum, Reddit and find people to collaborate on project - r/lotr, r/thehobbit, r/tolkienfans, r/gis, etc
 - Switch easily between colorful and minimal color versions - how do?
 - Get access to 40k x 40k DEM (50m/px) version
 - Render to tiles for Google Maps-like site, using Leaflet - try vector map tiles and mapboxGL? include search index